• Home

 Feeding Tube Awareness Week is an awareness raising campaign of ausEE Inc., a registered Australian charity.
 The content of this site is not influenced by its supporters or partners and a link to a site, external contact, story, resource or group from this site does not imply that it is endorsed by ausEE Inc.

-Feeding Tube Awareness Week® was first created by the Feeding Tube Awareness Foundation, a United States of America 501(c)(3) non-profit organization, to increase awareness of feeding tubes and enteral feeding.
-In Australia, ausEE Inc. hosts Feeding Tube Awareness Week, each year nationally to raise awareness for those living with feeding tubes.
+Feeding Tube Awareness Week® was first created by the Feeding Tube Awareness Foundation.
+The Oley Foundation, a United States of America 501(c)(3) non-profit organization, now continues their endeavors.
+FEEDING TUBE AWARENESS WEEK® is a registered trademark of The Oley Foundation in the United States. ausEE Inc. has been hosting Feeding Tube Awareness Week in Australia and New Zealand since 2015.
+Feeding Tube Awareness Week is celebrated each year in February to raise awareness for everyone with feeding tubes.

 Terms of Use & Privacy Policy